-Lale Aran and her husband Tankut have been leading tours in Turkey for Rick Steves since 1997.
+Lale and her husband Tankut have been leading tours in Turkey for Rick Steves since 1997.
 She believes in Rick's "Back Door" philosophy, and enjoys expanding Americans' horizons about her native land.

 How did you meet Rick Steves?